-Intensification is the theme for this Committee of Adjustment meeting, which includes nine secondary dwelling unit applications, five severance applications, and two building retrofits to add units.
+Intensification is the theme for this Committee of Adjustment meeting, which includes eleven secondary dwelling unit applications, five severance applications, and two building retrofits to add units.

 Of note, the final variance approvals for a Kiwanis Homes seniors’ affordable rental housing project located at 1362–1374 Barton Street East.